aryakane/tv-ipl/README.md

 ### NOTE
-1. Since only JSON response is provided and API is not have added response in fixtures as input data
+1. Since only JSON response is provided and API is not ,have added response in fixtures as input data
 2. First test under 'rcbTest.cy.js' is the format we can follow in case API url and details are provided